 The applicant can use either the college/university transfer certificate, school leaving certificate or the matriculation certificate to fulfil the requirement for proof of D.O.B. provided the certificate contains the D.O.B. of the applicant.

 Aadhaar is now required and helpful for many different applications and verification processes.
 Aadhaar is significant since it contains a person's demographic and biometric information, hence the Ministry of External Affairs (MEA) has permitted applicants to provide their Aadhaar as proof of D.O.B.
-Additionally, Aadhaar can aid candidates in speeding up the process of applying for a passport.
+Applicants born before 1 October 2023, may submit their Aadhaar as proof of date of birth however, the applicants born on or after 1 October 2023, Aadhaar alone will not suffice and a birth certificate gets mandatory in such case.

 The new policy also allows an individual to use his/her Permanent Account Number (PAN) Card for the proof of D.O.B.
-A valid PAN Card issued by the Income Tax (IT) Department with the mention of the D.O.B. can be used instead of any other documents provided in this list.
+A valid PAN Card issued by the Income Tax (IT) Department with the mention of the D.O.B. can be used instead of any other documents for those born before 1 October 2023.

 Personnel of the government may apply for a passport using a copy of the service record extract or the Pay Pension Order (applicable to retired employees).